cschuman/resilience-mapping/docs/research/PAPER-2-MANUSCRIPT.md

 ## Conclusions

-The failure of CDC PLACES-based trajectory prediction (F1=0.26) reflects regression to the mean in small-area health estimates, not fundamental unpredictability of community health.
-The diagnostic signature of RTM—a 12-fold gradient in autocorrelation from small to extreme prior changes—indicates that measurement error, not health dynamics, drives observed patterns.
+The failure of CDC PLACES-based trajectory prediction (F1=0.26) is consistent with regression to the mean in small-area health estimates.
+The quintile gradient—where prior change magnitude explains 37% of subsequent change variance for extreme changes but only 0.3% for small changes—suggests that measurement error contributes substantially to observed patterns, though we cannot entirely exclude genuine mean-reverting health dynamics.

 Our investigation ruled out several alternative explanations.
 The pattern is not driven by sample attrition (correlations were similar in the consistent sample), not explained by geographic heterogeneity (the gradient appears within regions), and not consistent with biological disease dynamics (chronic disease prevalence does not oscillate at observed magnitudes).
 The quintile gradient provides strong evidence that extreme year-over-year changes in PLACES data predominantly reflect measurement noise rather than genuine community health changes.